 For optimal resolution, I keep my display at a distance just beyond the threshold of pixel visibility; i.e. with enough distance that pixel mosaics become coherent shapes/lines (rather than collections of tiles), yet close enough that subtle differences remain detectable, ready for closer inspection.

 I prefer a global key binding to zoom the entire display.
-I came to appreciate this capability long ago while using graphics cards with instantaneous zoom/pan implemented in hardware, but newer/faster hardware does it with software (and still slower after all these years…).
+I came to appreciate this capability long ago while using graphics cards with instantaneous zoom/pan implemented in hardware.
+Newer/faster hardware can do it with software but it’s still slower after all these years!

 Under X, video modes can be configured to display a portion of a larger area with panning, but this is slow and blurry as the display is driven at a resolution less than native (and displays usually force anti-aliasing on such input).
 I have yet to find a simple software-only solution for X (Compiz, &c. is too much).

 Assuming a capable system, I enable anti-aliasing and disable hinting.
 Some complain that this results in blurry text but it actually displays the type more accurately.
 I generally find it more readable and I prefer less contrast anyway.

 Under X, these settings can be configured using Fontconfig (in case they are not otherwise accessible, or to override defaults).